 What is Beem It?

-Beem It is a free instant payment app that is owned by three of the big four banks (CommBank, NAB and Westpac).
+Beem It is a free instant payment app.
 Through the app you can send, receive and request money from other users and the money should appear in your account in a matter of seconds, regardless of who you bank with.
 According to Beem It, this is designed to help avoid awkward money chats and get rid of the need for IOUs.

 Beem It is very much an app for the social media generation.
 You find and pay people by typing in their username, emojis are encouraged, and the app has an Instagram-like interface complete with bright pink colours and even an activity log.